Subscribe to our Video Channel

 EVERWEB VIDEO TRAINING LIBRARY

-To start, drag and drop the FlexBox widget on to a Responsive Page in your website project.
+Next, drag and drop the FlexBox widget on to the page.
 As the FlexBox is empty, we need to add objects in to it.

-Start by clicking the Add button in the Embedded Objects section of the Widget Settings.
-This creates a ‘Control’ which contains objects such as in our example where we have an image, text and a button.
+Click on the Add button in the Embedded Objects section.
+This creates a ‘Control’ which contains objects such as the image, text and button found in our example.

-I am going to name my Control ‘Music 1’ and then I press Enter to finish.
+I am going to name my Control ‘Music 1’ then I press Enter to finish.

 You can rename a Control at any time by double clicking on its name in the Embedded Options list and entering a new name.

-As I want to include an image I need to change the ‘Object Type’ to ‘Image’.
+As I want to include an image I make sure that the ‘Object Type’ dropdown is set to ‘Image’.

-Now I am going to scroll down to the Styled Text Editor.
-This has some default text that I do not want so I will delete it.
-I will add my own text here later on.
+Now scroll down to the Styled Text Editor.
+This has some default text in it that I do not want so I am going to delete it.
+I will add my own text later.

 Let’s now add a button… Scroll down to the ‘Button Settings’ section and tick the ‘Use Button’ checkbox.

-Enter the button text in the field ‘Button Text’
+Enter the button text you want in the field ‘Button Text’.
+Again, the widget updates in the Editor Window..

-Again, the widget updates.
-I can now change the button properties e.g. I am going to change its background color and make the text black on mouse hover.
+I can change the button properties e.g. I can change the background color and make the text black on mouse hover.

-In my example I have also changed the font to a Google Font, SpecialElite, using the Button Style ‘Fonts’ button.
+In my example I have also changed the font to a Google Font, SpecialElite, using the ‘Fonts’ button.

 Use the Link… button to redirect your visitor to another page in your project file or to an external web address when clicking on the button.

-Next scroll up to the Control Content section to the Styled Editor and enter your own text.
+Next scroll up to the Control Content section of the Styled Editor and enter your own text.